-2.8 Additional extinguishing agent quantity for multi zone systems non-UL/non-FM
+2.8 Additional extinguishing agent quantity for multi zone systems

 Extinguishing agent that remains in the pipeline during flooding due to the pipeline design, is not available for extinguishing.
-This effect can be particularly serious for multi zone systems.
-If a much smaller area compared to the other areas is also connected on a multi zone distributor, a relatively large amount of extinguishing agent remains in the area distributor pipe at flooding.
+For multi zone systems extinguishing agent can remain in the zone distributor pipe at flooding.
 To compensate, an additional quantity must be taken into account and added to the required quantity.
-The additional quantity LZMB is calculated as follows: